New Gold Inc (NGD) Stock: What the Analysts are Saying - News Heater

 Many brokerage firms have already submitted their reports for NGD stocks, with Scotiabank repeating the rating for NGD by listing it as a “Sector Perform.”
 The predicted price for NGD in the upcoming period, according to Scotiabank is $1.25 based on the research report published on March 03, 2023 of the current year 2023.

-During the last 5 trading sessions, NGD rose by +3.96%, which changed the moving average for the period of 200-days by +50.18% in comparison to the 20-day moving average, which settled at $1.2882.
-In addition, New Gold Inc saw 48.47% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NGD fell by -8.00%, which changed the moving average for the period of 200-days by +58.26% in comparison to the 20-day moving average, which settled at $1.3245.
+In addition, New Gold Inc saw 40.82% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NGD